NCAR/DART/assimilation_code/programs/obs_seq_to_netcdf/obs_seq_to_netcdf.rst

 Discussion of obs_epoch_xxx.nc structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`This might be a good time to review the basic observation sequence file
+:doc:`This might be a good time to review the basic observation sequence file
-structure. <http://www.image.ucar.edu/DAReS/DART/DART2_Observations.php#obs_seq_overview>`__ The only thing missing in
+structure. <../../../guide/detailed-structure-obs-seq>` The only thing missing in
 the netcdf files is the 'shared' metadata for observations (e.g. GPS occultations).
 The observation locations, values,
 qc flags, error variances, etc., are all preserved in the netCDF files.
 The intent is to provide everything you need to
 make sensible plots of the observations.
 Some important aspects are highlighted.